mio3io/mio3_flex/README.md

 # Mio3 Flex (EN)

-A Blender add-on that smooths edge loops using splines.
+A Blender add-on that lets you reshape edge loops into freeform curves by manipulating a path.
-X mirror operation, axis restrictions, and number of control points can be changed.

 ## Download